webignition/bas-spec/docs/tutorial-actions-and-assertions.rst

 Actions
 -------

-An action is something that an end user can do in a browser, such as visit a URL, click on link, enter text into a field or submit a form.
+An action is something that an end user can do in a browser, such as click on link, enter text into a field or submit a form.
 Each specific thing you can do within a browser when using a web page is an action.

 We can click elements, set element values or submit elements, as well as take a few more types of action.